Eddio0141/UniTAS/internal-docs/patching.md

 # Implementation
 - There is a class that patch types can derive from called `PatchType`
   - Derive into a patch type, such as `UnityPatch` that modules can use as an attribute, choosing what kind of patch we are using for later processing
-- All classes using `PatchVersions` defined inside a **module** will be processed later, ill just call it patch group or something
+- All classes using `PatchGroup` defined inside a **module** will be processed later, ill just call it patch group or something
-- Each class instances using `PatchVersions` will contain multiple harmony patches, which will be used when the patch group is selected
+- Each class instances using `PatchGroup` will contain multiple harmony patches, which will be used when the patch group is selected

 ## Processing
-- Use `PatchModuleProcessor` to process a certain patch type like `UnityPatch`, then rest you have to implement in the processor classes
+- Use `PatchProcessor` to process a certain patch type like `UnityPatch`, then rest you have to implement in the processor classes

 # Implementation structure
 - Assuming already made a patch module such as `UnityPatch`, apply attribute onto a module class